Save 40% Off An Annual Plan

 East Side Access

 • Pruden Creek: This is our most commonly used access on the east side.
-Great for tracks/quads – it’s central location makes it an awesome option for those coming from the south.
+Great for tracks or quads – its central location makes it an awesome option for those coming from the south.

 Things to consider with Pruden Creek:

-• The winds frequently blow from the west and Northwest, drifting in this access.
-Therefore, trucks can be limited.
+The winds frequently blow from the west and Northwest drifting in this access.
+Therefore, truck access is often pretty limited.

-• Beaconia Access: When conditions have been tough at Pruden we have gone up to Beaconia when fishing the east side.
+• Beaconia Access: When conditions have been tough at Pruden, we have gone up to Beaconia when we want to fish the east side.

 There are definitely other places you can access the lake from – especially by sled.
 However, these are a few of the staples that people typically choose when embarking on their own adventure.